-Beer culture is full of all kinds of odd words, and to someone trying their first craft beer, it may feel like your more beer-savvy friends are talking in code.
-Here’s our ever-growing beer dictionary to help you figure out why the flocculation in the fermenting may have caused the ticker to really chase that whale.
+Beer culture is full of all kinds of odd words.
+To someone trying their first craft beer, it may feel like your beer-savvy friends are talking in code.
+Here’s our ever-growing beer dictionary to help you figure out why the post-ferm flocculation may have caused the tickers and haze bois to recruit mules and chase that whale.

-This beer dictionary isn’t meant to be the end-all-be-all, but if we’re doing our job right, it oughta teach you a little and more importantly, help you make you more knowledgeable in the beer aisle.
-If there’s a term you’d like to know and Google’s giving you mixed answers, hit us up on IG, Facebook, or shoot us an email here.
+This beer dictionary isn’t meant to be the end-all-be-all, but if we’re doing our job right, it ought to make you a little more knowledgeable in the beer aisle.
+If there’s a term you’d like to know and Google’s giving you mixed answers, please drop us a line here.

 Alcohol by volume.
 The higher the percentage, the stronger the beer.

 An off flavor, a chemical bi-product of fermentation that tastes and smells like green apples

 Extra fermentable carbohydrates used in brewing.
 Unmalted grain is most common and is usually either rice or corn.
 Honey, syrups, and lots of other sources of fermentable carbohydrates can be used.
 Adjuncts are common in mass produced light American lager-style beers.
 (See BMC)

 Advocates for hombrewers rights and creates Zymurgy Magazine.
 The AHA is a division of the Brewers Association and hosts the world’s largest beer competition, GABF.
 The AHA was founded in 1978.